Trophy hunting: Ranch hunting

 Ranch hunting is a form of big-game hunting where the animals hunted are specifically bred on a ranch for trophy hunting purposes.

 Many species of game such as the Indian blackbuck, nilgai, axis deer, barasingha, the Iranian red sheep, and variety of other species of deer, sheep, and antelope, as well as tigers and lions and hybrids of these from Africa, Asia, and the Pacific islands were introduced to ranches in Texas and Florida for the sake of trophy hunting.

 These animals are typically hunted on a fee for each kill, with hunters paying $4,000 or more to be able to hunt exotic game.
 As many of these species are endangered or threatened in their native habitat, the United States' government requires 10% of the hunting fee to be given to conservation efforts in the areas where these animals are indigenous.
 Hunting of endangered animals in the United States is normally illegal under the Endangered Species Act but is permitted on these ranches since the rare animals hunted there are not indigenous to the United States.

 The Humane Society of the United States has criticized these ranches and their hunters with the reasoning that they are still hunting endangered animals even if the animals were raised specifically to be hunted.

+In Pakistan

+Pakistan harbors a collection of the most uncommon types of wild sheep and goats on the planet.
+These include the Blue sheep, Kashmir, Astor, and Suleman Markhors, as well as Punjab, Blandford, and Afghan Urials, alongside the Himalayan and Sindh Ibex.
+Pakistan has developed a community-centered trophy-hunting initiative that relies on incentives as a means of conservation.
+This approach is meticulously structured to find an equilibrium between the preservation requirements of mountain ecosystems and the economic needs of marginalized communities that have shared their environment with wildlife for generations.
+The initial instance of such a program in Pakistan was the Chitral Conservation Hunting Program (CCHP) targeting Markhor, which commenced in 1983.
+Trophy hunting has produced positive results in Pakistan.
+Presently, the markhor population in the country has surged to a range of 3,500 to 4,000 individuals, in contrast to the figures of 1,500 to 2,000 noted in 2001.
+Within the framework of the trophy hunting initiative, indigenous communities are allocated 80% of the license fees, while the remaining portion is retained by the government.
+Despite its achievements, trophy hunting in Pakistan has raised apprehensions.
+Some privately operated and even certain officially registered trophy hunting operators have fallen short in upholding its principles.
+They have been criticized for providing foreign hunters with options to pursue and kill endangered wild animals that warrant protection.